Reasoning Traces

 | Field | Required | Notes |

-| ------------ | -------------------- | --------------------------------------------------------------------------------- |
+| ------------------- | -------------------- | ----------------------------------------------------------------------------------------- |

-| `content` | Yes | Use `""` if the model returned `null`.
+| `content` | Yes | Use `""` if the model returned null.
 Never pass `null`. |

-| `reasoning` | Strongly recommended | From the API response's `reasoning` (or SDK `reasoning_content`) field. |
+| `reasoning_content` | Strongly recommended | From the API response's `reasoning_content` field. `reasoning` is also accepted on input. |

 | `tool_calls` | Conditional | Include when the model made tool calls (omit for final non-tool assistant turns). |